RAIT-09/Rhythm/README.md

 # Rhythm
-Discord music BOT developed to replace Rythm on my friend's Discord server.
+Rhythm is a Discord music bot developed to be an alternative to rythm on my friend's Discord server.